Sielinski/clustering_sources/README.md

 ## Overview

 This project explores the probabilistic nature of Large Language Models (LLMs) by analyzing how Perplexity AI selects and cites sources when generating responses.
-Using unsupervised learning techniques, we investigate whether distinct clusters of sources emerge based on citation frequency patterns.
+Using unsupervised learning techniques, this project investigates whether distinct clusters of sources emerge based on citation frequency patterns.

 ## Research Question